 1 – Project submission

-The proponent sends the Administrator a notice of proposal and the preliminary information on the proposed project.
+The proponent sends the Administrator (MELCC) a notice of proposal and the preliminary information on the proposed project.
 This information includes the purpose, nature and scope of the project, as well as possible variants in terms of location or layout.
 This information is forwarded to the KEQC.

 2 – Evaluation